Qazeer/artefacts.help/pages/windows/shimcache.md

     `Windows Server 2012 R2`, the (undocumented) `Insert Flag` flag which, when set, seems to indicate that the entry was executed.

-    While the insert / execution flag is no longer present starting from `Windows 10` / `Windows Server 2016`, the last 4 bytes of the entry can be an indicator of execution: if the last 4 bytes of the entry are equal to `01 00 00 00`, the binary was executed.
+    While the insert/execution flag is no longer present starting from `Windows 10` / `Windows Server 2016`, the last 4 bytes of the entry can be an indicator of execution: if the last 4 bytes of the entry are equal to `01 00 00 00`, the binary was executed.
 However, this appears to only apply